 - How to buy your first ETF online

-Not only will you understand how to do it – you will have started already, with all the numbers calculated and accounts set up, ready to make your first investment.
+Not only will you understand how to do it – you will have started already, with all the numbers calculated and accounts set up, practice trade done, ready to make your first investment.

 All weekend workshops run from 10am to 4pm, latest 5pm if we run over or there are lots of questions, with a break for lunch or prayer around 1pm.
-The maximum size is 22 people, so that everyone can get to know each other, ask questions and receive personal attention.
+We keep the group size fairly small, so that everyone can get to know each other, ask questions and receive personal attention.

 *Membership refund policy: before 72 hours of your selected workshop, full refund less any processing fees charged by third parties.
 Within 72 hours of your selected workshop, no refund though you may switch to a later date if one becomes available.